jaydeepbaldaniya/tutorialgit/README.md

 $ mkdir directoryName => to make new directory
 $ cd /path/to/any-folder => to change directory
 $ touch fileName => to create new File
+$ cat fileName => Concatenate open file, read it and close it
 ```

 First initialize git using below command :